How to Teach Contractions to First Graders Plus Download Free Contraction Activity Printables and Worksheets

 • Anchor Chart: an informative chart you can display in your classroom or home for quick reference.

-Thank you for being a part of our learning community.
 I hope these resources will bring as much joy and educational value to your home or classroom as they do to mine.
 Enjoy teaching!

 Please like and follow us on our social media accounts!